swyxio/sw-yx.github.io/_posts/2018-01-20-coding-halite-rambo.md

 ok lets try that.

 ---

+nothing i try works. sad.

+---

+i made some progress with bumrush by being sensible with it. its 5am and im not getting anything else done.

+on to the rambo

+---

 So there are a few characteristics of a Rambo unit that I want:

 - attacks furthest enemy docked ships
+- persistent